gpdowney/lightweightLSAT/docs/how-to-study/schedule.md

 - have a brain that works like the LSAT works; or
 - already studied formal logic.

-Your might need more time to rewire your brain if...
+Your might need more time to rewire your brain (or help from a teacher) if...

 - the LSAT seems to be speaking a foreign language;
 - after you check the answer, you can't tell why the wrong answers are wrong; or